2nd largest consumer spending event of the year //

 Every summer, college-bound students start preparing for their return to class.
 Shopping for essentials begins gaining momentum after the 4th of July and runs through Labor Day with electronics and computer related equipment on the top of students’ lists.

 The Back to College season is the 2nd largest annual consumer spending event surpassed only by the winter holidays, according to the National Retail Foundation (NRF).
-The following information is from the NRF’s 2020 Back to College survey 2020.
-With students expecting at least some classes to be taking place online, the COVID-19 pandemic is making an impact on trends for 2020.
+The following information is from the NRF’s 2020 Back to College survey.
+With students expecting at least some classes to still be taking place online, the COVID-19 pandemic is continuing to make an impact on trends for 2021.

 Of note from their research, college shoppers had a planned household spend of $1059 allocated to the following top categories: